iocus/FirstAndroidApp/README.md

 FirstAndroidApp
 ===============

-This is my first android application
+This is my first Android Application
+I hope I can create a great application